CERT-Polska/mquery/docs/configuration.md

 Mquery currently does not allow you to configure UrsaDB nicely.
 You have to do it "manually", by connecting with `ursacli` program to the TCP port exposed by UrsaDB.
 This program is built together with UrsaDB, and available in all official docker images.
-You can execute it in docker-compose like this:
+You can execute it in docker compose like this:

 ```
-sudo docker-compose -f docker-compose.dev.yml exec ursadb ursacli
+sudo docker compose -f docker-compose.dev.yml exec ursadb ursacli
 ```

 Or you can download the latest ursadb release and run a client from there.